Xinyi-Ding/Scolarly-Net/Documents/Test-Analysis.md

 **Rate:** 8.25 out of 10

 ### Analysis Summary
-The usability testing has been successfully completed, with all the test cases passing as expected.
-The system is clear and straightforward to use, and the information extracted from the paper is accurate.
-However, there are some improvements that can be made to enhance the user experience, such as improving the graph generation speed, adding more search options, optimizing the graph layout, and adding a clear explanation to the user.
-The system is good, but there are some adjustments that can be made to enhance the user experience, which should be pay attention to in the future design and development.
+The usability testing indicated that users found the interface intuitive and the process of interacting with the system straightforward, also conducted on the application has highlighted the system's strengths and the areas that require attention, as shown below:

+- **Strengths:**
+  - **User Interface**: The application's user interface was mostly praised for being clear and user-friendly.
+  - **Functionality**: The core functionalities, such as paper upload, search, and graph generation, met the users' expectations.
+  - **Information Accuracy**: The accuracy of the information extracted from uploaded papers was highlighted as a strength, indicating the system's effectiveness in processing and extracting information from paper files.

+- **Areas for Improvement:**
+  - **Performance**: A common point of feedback across all tasks was the system's performance, particularly the speed of operations related to database operations.
+  - **Graph Usability**: While the graph generation feature was appreciated, there are issues with graph readability, especially with large amount of data, suggested improvements in the graph's layout and the display of information.
+  - **Error Handling and Validation**: The feedback also mentioned that a better error handling and validation process is needed.
+  - **System Guidance**: Some users expressed confusion over certain features, suggests a need for enhanced system guidance, possibly through additional informational tooltips or clearer instructions.